JinZhou5042/hpds-fa26/assignments/warmup/index.md

 ## What to submit

 After completing both parts, download [warmup-template.txt](warmup-template.txt), rename it `warmup.txt`, and fill in each field.
 Email the completed file to `jzhou24@nd.edu` with the subject `[CSE 60772] A0 - NETID`, replacing `NETID` with your own NetID.
-Copy the requested output as text; screenshots are not necessary.
-Do not include passwords, Duo codes, recovery codes, or private keys.

 If ACCESS, Anvil, or CRC is still processing your request at the deadline, write `PENDING`, the date you made the request, and the current status in that section.
 Finish the remaining job after access is enabled.